tenyokawamura/PREFLOW/README.md

 but also to measure energy spectra for various components.
 Note that the **PREFLOW** does not model QPOs.
 Here, the information which should help users to try the model is briefly summarized.
-See Kawamura et al. (submitted) for the details of modelling the variability.
+See [Kawamura et al. 2021](https://arxiv.org/abs/2107.12517) (submitted to MNRAS) for the details of modelling the variability.

 The **PREFLOW** model makes following assumptions:
 - The truncated disk / hot inner flow geometry.